azarketa/Thermodynamics-theoretical-pills/source/Magnitudes_and_properties.md

 The establishment of such procedures leads directly to the notion of **thermodynamic equilibrium**, a condition where no net macroscopic changes occur and temperature is uniform throughout the system.

-:::{admonition} Note: Why equilibrium matters
+:::{admonition} Note: why equilibrium matters
 :class: note, dropdown
 Defining temperature requires that the system be at equilibrium; otherwise, local variations prevent consistent measurement.
 Thermodynamic temperature scales are founded on equilibrium states, which provide reproducible reference conditions.